mlswg/mls-architecture/draft-ietf-mls-architecture.md

 appear in all groups after some relatively short period of time, clients have an indication that the credential might have been created without the user's knowledge.
-Due to the asynchronous nature of MLS, however, there may be transient inconsistencies in a user's device set, so correlating users' clients across groups is more of a detection mechanism than a prevention mechanism.
+Due to the asynchronous nature of MLS, however, there may be transient inconsistencies in a user's client set, so correlating users' clients across groups is more of a detection mechanism than a prevention mechanism.